Can't Get or Keep an Erection?

 Many men have contributions from more than one area — and sometimes from all three reinforcing each other.

-There are some useful indicators.
-If your erections during masturbation are reliable and you still get morning erections, the cause is more likely psychological.
-If erections are fine with one partner but not another, relational factors are likely involved.
-If erection problems have gradually worsened over time regardless of situation or partner, a physical or biological component becomes more probable.
+There are useful pointers.
+If your erections during masturbation are reliable and you still get spontaneous or morning erections, the difficulty is more likely psychological in origin.
+If erections are fine in some situations but not others, or with one partner but not another, that points towards psychological or relational factors.
+If erection problems have gradually worsened over time and affect you regardless of partner or situation, a physical or biological component becomes more likely.

 That said, these distinctions aren't always clear-cut — which is why a proper assessment matters more than a quick guess.